bootdotdev/blog/content/news/announcing-a-very-basic-intro-to-coding.md

 ## What's Next?

-One of the next courses in our pipeline is a direct sequel to "(_Very) Basic Intro to Coding_".
+One of the next courses in our pipeline is a direct sequel to "(Very) Basic Intro to Coding".
 We need to cover other core coding concepts like:

 - Functions
 - Objects